 Today, GRE scores are used by thousands of graduate and professional schools around the world, including business and law, to help successfully identify applicants who are academically prepared for graduate-level work and to help enroll a diverse student body.

-The GRE Board consists of 18 graduate deans and faculty leaders from institutions across the United States and is affiliated with the Association of Graduate Schools (AGS) and the Council of Graduate Schools (CGS).
+GRE tests and services are overseen by the GRE Board, an independent board affiliated with the Association of Graduate Schools (AGS) and the Council of Graduate Schools (CGS) which consists of 18 graduate deans and faculty leaders from institutions across the United States and Canada.
 The Board establishes all policies for the GRE program, and its members collaborate with ETS staff on special committees for program services, research, and diversity and inclusion.

 Read about the test and why it plays a vital role in the admissions process.

 Read about the tests and how they can help you evaluate applicants’ readiness in particular disciplines.

 Find out how ETS and the GRE Program make fairness and validity a priority.

 Learn about measures ETS takes to ensure that the GRE tests are secure.